NREL/H2Integrate/docs/intro.md

 H2Integrate is developed at NREL, which has a long history of developing high-quality tools for renewable energy systems.
 Although there are many tools available for modeling hybrid energy systems, H2Integrate is unique in its focus on component-level modeling and design including nonlinear physics models, as well as its modularity and extensibility.
+H2Integrate stands out by offering a modular approach that models the entire energy system, from generation to end-use products such as hydrogen, ammonia, methanol, and steel, which is a capability not commonly found in other tools.

-[REopt](https://reopt.nrel.gov/tool) is similar to H2Integrate in that it models hybrid energy systems, though it is a much more high-level tool that focuses on optimization.
+[REopt](https://reopt.nrel.gov/tool) is similar to H2Integrate in that it models hybrid energy systems, though it is a higher-level tool that focuses on linear optimization.
+One significant difference is that REopt can accommodate various external loads such as steel or ammonia, as long as the user provides the load profiles for those end-uses.
+H2Integrate models the processes themselves and does not require the user to provide a load profile, instead modeling what the load profile would be based on physics-based or analytical models.

-[SAM](https://sam.nrel.gov/) is another relevant tool (that H2Integrate partially uses), which has gives more detailed performance and financial modeling capabilities than REopt.
+[SAM](https://sam.nrel.gov/) is another relevant tool (that H2Integrate partially uses), which gives more detailed performance and financial modeling capabilities than REopt.
+Like REopt, SAM also does not model loads or end-uses but accepts timeseries data of the loads for design purposes.

 H2Integrate goes into more component-level details than those tools, especially in terms of nonlinear physics-based modeling and design.

 ```{tableofcontents}